ScandEval/ScandEval/docs/datasets/spanish.md

 The dataset was published in [this paper](https://aclanthology.org/2020.emnlp-main.647/) and is obtained from online newspapers.

 The original full dataset consists of 266,367 / 10,358 / 13,920 samples for training, validation, and testing, respectively.
 We use 1,024 / 256 / 2,024 samples for training, validation, and testing, respectively.
+All our splits are subsets of the original ones.

 Here are a few examples from the training split: